Through Our Own Eyes Retreat For/By Women Physicians

 • Be familiar with several tools used to assess burnout & their relative usefulness

-• Evaluate one’s own level of burnout at the present time and understand that these level change over time
+• Evaluate one’s own level of burnout at the present time and understand that these levels change over time

-• Describe the results of burnout upon proffesional development & patient care
+• Describe the results of burnout upon profesional development & patient care

 • Explain the utility of a personal mission statement in structuring personal & professional changes